V-Squared/V-Squared.github.io/plan/true-north.md

 layout: page
 menu: Target
 title: True North
-subtitle: Where we want to be
+subtitle: V² Mission and Principles; Benefits and Life after V²
 abstract: >
-   The mission of V² is expressed in **V² True North**: A list of *User Stories* for each Product Line / Service / Standards of V².
-Each group of user stories contains views of *User*, *Manufacturer* and *Retailer*.
-These *User Stories* show them where we are going and guides the contributor to get there.
+   Whenever the V² team need to make choices, while choice where to go is not obvious, we will look to V² True North to find the right direction.
+We will compare each choice with the Mission to identify which one is closest to the V²Mission.
+We compare each choice with all principles to identify the choice supporting most and breaking none.
+Who is seeking to understand the benefits of V² finds the answers in the chapters *V²Benefits* and *Life after V²*.
 As always you can provide feedback and contributions via *V²Flow Button*.
 issueNo: 100
 contents:
   - name: Where True North Fits
     url: fit-where
+  - name: V² Mission
+    url: v2-mission
+  - name: V² Principles
+    url: v2-principles
-   - name: Vision Modular Mini PC
+  - name: V² Benefits
-     url: vision-modular-pc
+    url: v2-benefits
-   - name: Vision Docking Station
+  - name: Life after V²
-     url: vision-docking-station
+    url: life-after-v2
 readiness:
+   - is-complete
+   - is-complete
    - is-complete
    - is-active
 ---